jhighman/signr/docs/user-guide.md

 2. The link will look something like: `http://localhost:5000/verify?tracking_id=abc123&years=7`
 3. Click on the link to access the Trua Verify system.

+### Language Selection

+Trua Verify supports multiple languages:
+1. English (default)
+2. Spanish (Español)
+3. French (Français)
+4. Italian (Italiano)

+To change the language:
+1. Use the language dropdown in the top-right corner of any page
+2. Select your preferred language
+3. The page will refresh with all text translated to your selected language
+4. Your language preference will be remembered for future visits

 ### Landing Page

 Upon accessing the system, you will see a welcome page that: